-review of the Order.
-Subsequently, Commerce received timely requests for an administrative review from Weldbend Corporation and Boltex Manufacturing Co., L.P. (collectively, the petitioners), Norma, Gupta, Jai Auto Pvt.
-Ltd. (Jai Auto), and Bebitz Flanges Works Private Limited (Bebitz).
-The petitioners requested an administrative review of 35 companies, whereas Norma, Gupta, Jai Auto and Bebitz requested an administrative review of themselves.
-On October 4, 2018, Commerce initiated an administrative review of the Order for the period February 8, 2017, through July 31, 2018, with respect to 37 companies.
+On August 2, 2019, we published a notice of opportunity to request an administrative review of the Order.3 Subsequently, Commerce received timely requests for an administrative review from the petitioners, 4 Gupta, the Norma Group, Bebitz Flanges Works Private Limited (Bebitz), and Jai Auto Pvt.
+Ltd. of India (Jai Auto).5 On October 7, 2019, we initiated an administrative review of the Order for the period August 1, 2018 through July 31, 2019, with respect to 36 companies.6

-In the "Respondent Selection" section of the Initiation Notice, Commerce stated that, in the event that it limits the number of respondents for individual examination, it intended to select respondents based on U.S. Customs and Border Protection (CBP) data.
-Accordingly, on October 17, 2018, Commerce released the CBP data to all interested parties under an administrative protective order, and requested comments regarding the data and respondent selection.
-We received no comments from any party.
-On November 9, 2018, we selected Gupta and Norma as mandatory respondents.
-On November 16, 2018, we issued the initial AD questionnaire to Gupta and Norma.
-Between December 14, 2018, and September 5, 2019, Gupta and Norma submitted timely responses to the AD questionnaire and supplemental questionnaires.
-Between July 3 and 15, 2019, Norma and the petitioners submitted comments on constructed value profit and selling expenses.
+In the "Respondent Selection" section of the Initiation Notice, Commerce stated that, in the event that we limit the number of respondents for individual examination, we intended to select respondents based on U.S. Customs and Border Protection (CBP) data.7 Accordingly, on November 12, 2019, Commerce released the CBP data to all interested parties under an administrative protective order, and requested comments regarding the data and respondent selection.8 We received no comments from any party.
+On December 27, 2019, we selected Gupta and the Norma Group as mandatory respondents.9 On December 27, 2019, we issued the initial AD questionnaire to Gupta and the Norma Group.10 Between January 24, 2020, and